SUMMARY PROGRAMME OF REQUIREMENTS ITC

 - Operation and finance

-- Sustainability vision and ambition for the new building
+- Sustainability vision and ambition for the renovated building

-- Working environment and alignment of COV (= Central Educational Facilities) education rooms
+- Working environment and alignment of COV (= Central Educational Facilities) educational rooms

 - PoR document